I’m just here to have a good time. Why should I volunteer in the first place?

-Can I get a volunteer ticket for 2017 if I sign up for an 8 hour ninja shift today?
+Can I get a volunteer ticket for the next burn if I sign up for an 8 hour ninja shift today?
 What about 10 hours?

 Sorry guys, we don’t work on credit here at Lakes of Fire.
 You can only get a volunteer ticket if you worked the previous year for the stated hour requirements.
 We like to look at the volunteer ticket as a kind of pay-it-forward scenario: do your work this year, and it will come around to help you in the next one.

 What kinds of perks will I get for volunteering?

 You mean, aside from the inner nirvana you will feel giving back to the event you adore?
 There is always swag, really cool swag to proclaim your awesomeness as a Lakes of Fire Volunteer.
 The kind of swag depends on the type of volunteer shift you want to do – some teams offer a full bar, others offer swanky t-shirts or laminates.